4 Nutritionist Tips this Festive Season

-At this time of year, we start to see the onslaught of online content suggesting ways to ‘not fall off the wagon’ and ‘beat the Christmas bulge’, but is this really the right way to view the festive season?
+At this time of year, we start to see the onslaught of online content suggesting ways to ‘not fall off the wagon’ and ‘beat the Christmas bulge’.
+Is this the right way to view the festive season?
+It’s a hard NO from us!
+You will never see us advocating any of this language, as it is hugely unhelpful and can create such a negative mindset…and just take the fun out of things.

 At Fresh Fitness Food, we are all about balance.
-Whilst we think it is important to continue to strive towards reaching your health and fitness goals, it is also a fantastic opportunity to relax, unwind and spend some quality time with family and friends.
-We have a lot to make up for from last year!
+Whilst we think it is helpful to continue working towards your health and fitness goals in some shape or form, it is also a fantastic opportunity to take a step back, relax, unwind and spend some quality time with family and friends.

-Now we’re not saying you need to throw in the towel completely, so our FFF Nutritionists have rounded up our top tips for the holiday season!
+Now we’re not saying you need to throw in the towel completely, so we have rounded up our 4 top tips for the festive season!

-1. Don’t deprive yourself, but find your balance – Georgia (FFF Nutrition Manager)
+1. Enjoy everything in moderation! – Georgia (FFF Nutrition Manager)

-If you do go a little bit overboard on the bubbles or the Boxing Day buffet gets the better of you, rather than dwelling on it, simply accept that these things happen on occasions and we shouldn’t beat ourselves up over it.
+If you do go a little bit overboard on the bubbles or the Boxing Day buffet, rather than dwelling on it, simply accept that these things happen and we shouldn’t beat ourselves up over it.

-We face challenges and obstacles the whole year round, so there’s no need to panic over weight gain during the festive season.
+We face challenges and obstacles the whole year around, so there’s no need to panic over weight gain during the festive season.

 Start by identifying any obstacles you might face over the Christmas period.
 Planning and making choices ahead of time will help you to enjoy this time of the year as well without feeling guilty.